govolution/avet/README.md

 ----------

 Rebuild avet.exe:
-No problem, ensure no content is in defs.h (echo "">defs.h), then compile with:
+No problem, ensure no content is in defs.h (`echo "">defs.h`), then compile with:
 ```
-$ wine ~/.wine/drive_c/MinGW/bin/gcc.exe -o avet.exe avet.c
+$ wine gcc.exe -o avet.exe avet.c
 ```

 Have a look for build.sh for easier handling.

+For adding more random (and lower chances of detection) to the binary additionaly use msf encoders like shikata ga nai.